Fuduntu

 Fuduntu Linux was a Fedora-based Linux distribution created by Andrew Wyatt.
 It was actively developed between 2010 and 2013.
 It was designed to fit in somewhere between Fedora and Ubuntu.
 It was notable for providing a 'classic' desktop experience.
-Although it was optimized for netbooks and other portable computers it is a general-purpose OS.
+Although it was optimized for netbooks and other portable computers, it is still a general-purpose OS.

 History

 After forking Fedora 14 in early November 2011, Fuduntu became an independent distribution and was no longer considered a "remix" of Fedora, it did not qualify as a "spin" because it contained packages not included in Fedora.

 On a Team Meeting held on 14 April 2013, it was decided that Fuduntu would discontinue development and no new versions will be released.
 Large parts of the team were planning to work on a new rebased OS.
 The move of wider support to GTK 3 and Systemd were also factors, as Fuduntu used GTK 2 and wasn't systemd based.